The Ws of Safety: Treating the System, Not the Symptom

 The US is entering its second decade of Vision Zero, a road safety initiative designed to eliminate all traffic-related deaths and serious injuries.
 But the conversation has evolved.

-A new article in the Transportation Research Record (TRR), authored by several of our safety experts, shifts the focus from “E”s to “W”s—asking who, what, when, where, and why.
-This new framework can help uncover systemic risks and guide upstream interventions on the road to Vision Zero.
+A new article in the Transportation Research Record (TRR), authored by several of our safety experts, shifts the focus from Es to the Ws—asking who, what, when, where, and why.
+The Ws of Safety framework can help uncover systemic risks and guide upstream interventions on the road to Vision Zero.

 For transportation planners, engineers, and public agencies, the takeaway is clear: Vision Zero 2.0 requires more than refining the old tools.
 It calls for embedding the Safe System Approach into everyday practice and addressing systemic issues to shape roadway safety long before a crash occurs.